Sam Smith issues statement after cancelling Manchester concert four songs in

 “I came off stage and have tried everything to get my voice back in gear but it won’t.
 I am honestly heartbroken I couldn’t finish the show tonight for you all.
 I love you all.
 I’m sorry I’m sorry I’m sorry x”

-At time of writing, it has not yet been confirmed whether the concert will be rescheduled, and all other upcoming shows on the ‘Gloria’ tour are still expected to go ahead as planned.
+In the latest update shared to their Instagram Stories, Smith explained that while they are “heartbroken” by the decision, they feel that they may suffer permanent damage to their voice if they persist with the shows.

-This isn’t the first time in 2023 that Smith has been forced to cancel one of their live performances.
-Back in April, it was announced that their gigs in Glasgow and Birmingham would be rescheduled due to an ongoing illness.
+“Doctors have advised due to a vocal cord injury, Sam must have complete vocal rest,” it read.
+Currently, none of the three cancelled shows have any plans to be rescheduled, and refunds will be issued to those who were set to attend.

-Similarly, earlier this month (May 7), it was confirmed that Sam Smith‘s Israel debut would be cancelled.
+Earlier this month (May 7), it was also confirmed that Sam Smith‘s Israel debut would be cancelled.
 Taking place at Summer In The City festival in Tel Aviv, the singer’s set — amid many others — was scrapped due to “unforeseeable problems”.

 The tour is in celebration of Smith’s latest LP, ‘Gloria’, which arrived at the start of this year.
 In a four-star review of the album, NME hailed the release as the singer’s “most vital work” to date.